I wish I had a boyfriend.

-My family had just moved to this town a couple of months back and I transferred to the prestigious, private school, East Private School.
+My family had just moved to this city a couple of months back.
+I then got transferred to the prestigious, exclusive school, East Private School.
 It was the worst of luck when I came down with a freaking cold on the first day of classes.
 A week went by and when I was finally able to go to school, everyone had already formed their own little groups and cliques and I was too shy to introduce myself.

 It was a good thing I had my books with me.
 There was nothing like a good book to help me get through anything.
 It was my escape from the world into a story that was way more interesting than my life would ever be.
 Because truth be told, my life was a bore.

 I brushed the hair off my face and fished another book out of my bag.
 I began to read, losing myself to other people's lives far more exciting than mine.

 It was time to find another book boyfriend.

 I blinked as the book I was holding vanished from my hands.
 I raised my head in slow motion.
 Hannah, a classmate and a complete pain in the neck, sat on my desk, my book in her hand.
 I reached for it and she held her hand over her head.